 The decline in total revenues for the year ended December 31, 2009 as compared to the year ended December 31, 2008 was due to a \$32.0 million decrease, or 18.9%, in the EMEA reportable segment.
 During the year ended December 31, 2008, we recognized approximately \$18.0 million of revenues associated with certain Faster Payments implementations in the United Kingdom.
-Of this amount, approximately \$5.3 million is reported in initial license fees revenue, \$0.6 million is reported in maintenance fees, and approximately \$12.1 million is reported as services revenue.
+Of this amount, approximately \$5.3 million is reported in initial license fees revenue, \$0.6 million is reported in maintenance fees, and approximately \$12.1 million is reported in the companion of the proported in the companion of the proported in t